 The minor in environmental Earth sciences is designed with a two-course geology core as background to an interdisciplinary course of study.
-The minor is freestanding and is not intended to feed into a major.
+The minor is freestanding and is not intended to lead to a major.
+The minor is not available to students majoring in environmental Earth sciences.
 Instead, it should provide an excellent and substantive background for students heading into the environmental field from other disciplines.
 The minor is not suitable for a student majoring or minoring in the earth sciences.
 The Roy M. Huffington Department of Earth Sciences is responsible for administration of this minor.